DaviJonck/Davijonck/README.md

 # Hi there 👋, Davi Jonck
 #### Developer
+## Working in GRUPO RD Saúde outsourced by Develcode

-I am currently studying Software Engineering at university and focusing in FullStack but I'm always open to new ways.
+I am currently studying Software Engineering at university and focusing in Frontend but I'm always open to new ways.

 ## My articles:
 https://dev.to/davijonck